plausible/docs/docs/manual-link-tagging.md

 If you tag some links that you share on Facebook such as your paid ads with the utm_source=Facebook, clicks on those will be merged alongside organic Facebook clicks in the "All" tab.

-Then you can see combined number of clicks between organic and UTM-tagged clicks in the "All" tab and you can segment by UTM tagged clicks only in the "Medium", "Source" and "Campaign" tabs.
+Then you can see combined number of clicks between organic and UTM-tagged clicks in the "All" tab and you can segment by UTM tagged clicks only in the "Medium", "Source", "Campaign", "Term" and "Content" sections.

 :::note
 UTM and other tags are case-sensitive so utm_source=Twitter and utm_source=twitter will show separately in your analytics dashboard.